project-callisto/react-usa-map/README.md

-# THIS REPOSITORY IS DIRECTLY REFERENCED IN Callisto Vault's package.json AS A DEPENDENCY.

 Below is the original README from the repository from which this was forked.
-It was not being maintained and we needed minor changes to be able to update versions of React.
+It was not being maintained.

 ---